Qt1980/reading-notes/Choosing-text-editor.md

 Brackets     | Windows, Linux & Mac: Code Completion, Syntax Highlights, Themes, Ext Sublime Text | Windows, Linux & Mac: Code Completion, Syntax Highlights, Themes, Ext

-For your consideration: It is necessary to consider using a text editor that will get the job done.
+**For Your Consideration:** It is necessary to consider using a text editor that will get the job done.
 When choosing think about the task to be completed and the tools needed to do the job

+## Command Line Interface (cli)

+The command line interface is the terminal window.
+The black window you've seen hackers using in movies is the terminal window.
+This same window is where you'll get comfortable writing code, and issuing commands to you computer.
+You can access practically anything on your computer using the command line interface.